-Looking to watch 'WarGames' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or watch the John Badham-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'WarGames' on your favorite screen?
+Tracking down a streaming service to buy, rent, download, or view the John Badham-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'WarGames' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'WarGames' right now, here are some finer points about the Sherwood Productions, United Artists, Metro-Goldwyn-Mayer drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'WarGames' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'WarGames' right now, here are some specifics about the Sherwood Productions, United Artists drama flick.

-Released June 3rd, 1983, 'WarGames' stars Matthew Broderick, Dabney Coleman, John Wood, Ally Sheedy The PG movie has a runtime of about 1 hr 54 min, and received a user score of 71 (out of 100) on TMDb, which assembled reviews from 1,913 well-known users.
+WarGames starring Matthew Broderick, Dabney Coleman, John Wood, Ally Sheedy has a PG rating, a runtime of about 1 hr 54 min, and a scheduled release date of June 3rd, 1983.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "High school student David Lightman has a talent for hacking.
 But while trying to hack into a computer system to play unreleased video games, he unwittingly taps into the Department of Defense's war computer and initiates a confrontation of global proportions.
-Together with his girlfriend and a wizardly computer genius, David must race against time to outwit his opponent and prevent a nuclear Armageddon."
+Together with his friend and a wizardly computer genius, David must race against time to outwit his opponent and prevent a nuclear Armageddon."

 'WarGames' Release Dates